 Everyone knows something about wills - wills explains what you want to happen once you pass away.
 That means it's important not only that a will be written in a way that makes those wishes clear, but also that contingencies are in place to deal with any difficulties in actually achieving those results.
 It's also important to remember that a will is just a snapshot in time - they reflect your wishes when drafted and properly executed.
 They need to be updated and reviewed as time goes on.

 What a will cannot do is important as well.
-There are several limitation of a will, but the two most significant are that a will can't really minimize estate taxes, and perhaps more surprising to most people, a will does not avoid probate in Illinois.
+There are several limitations of a will, but the most significant are that a will, by itself, does not avoid probate in Illinois, and it offers extremely limited protection for your family from creditors or the government.
+A will also does little to protect the privacy of your estate.

 Probate Court in Illinois